mab253/software-interventions-spring22/README.md

 ---

 ## key dates
-- April 4th, share ideas-in-progress for final, feedback day
+- March 21st, share ideas-in-progress for final, feedback workshop
-- April 25th, team (or solo) formation for final and project topic, due by end of class
+- April 4th, team (or solo) formation for final and project topic, due by end of class
 - May 16th, final project workshop
 - May 24th, final project proposal due